arisuki/CodeShop/README.md

 - Link to the app: https://codeshop.onrender.com/

 ## Next steps:
-- AAU I want to see items organized by category;
 - AAU I want to sort items by least to most expensive and vice versa;
 - AAU I want to be able to add reviews to items that I have purchased;
 - AAU I want to integrate the Aliexpress API to populate my items;